 MORE

-Haere mai!
-Welcome to the annual Tarawera Ultramarathon, New Zealand’s premier trail running event held in Rotorua, New Zealand’s birthplace of tourism and part of the UTMB World Series.
+Haere Mai, welcome to Tarawera Ultra-Trail by UTMB.
 These spectacular courses take in the most stunning scenery imaginable, featuring eight different lakes, waterfalls, and the lushest native New Zealand forests.
-Whether you choose the T21, T50, T102 or the TMiler, a friendly trail running community welcomes athletes of all abilities with open arms.
+Whether you choose the T21, T50, T102 or the TMiler, the friendly trail running community welcomes athletes of all abilities with open arms.
 Courses are all point-to-point, on mostly non-technical runnable terrain.
 They are designed with the aim of seeing everyone succeed.
 Join in Rotorua and experience this special land and its people.

 LESS